IcaliaLabs/guides/remote/README.md

 * It is ok to be offline for a couple of hours, just let the team know you'll be off
 * Use slack channels only for the purpose of their creation, whether is to share knowledge or a bunch of gifs
 * On remote calls be at least 10 minutes early, it is a good way to test the quality, sounds and microphone
+* Enable your camera on remote calls
+* Be kind when writing
+* When having a remote call, plan the agenda for it
+* When scheduling a meeting, specify whether is a video call or on premises

 ### Tools